yomguy/CommunsNumeriques/src/slides/timeside-2020.md

 #WASABI project

-##Web Audio and SemAntic in the Browser for Indexation
+##Web Audio and SemAntics in the Browser for Indexation

 - 42 months from 2016 Q4 to april 2020 Q4
 - 750 k€ project granted by the french Research National Agency